vtrifunovic/CImageOpener/README.md

 # To-do Features
 - Finish adding OpenCL functions for rest of current features
-- Keep improving performance when GPU is enabled
-- Add multi-image support for GPU processing
-    - Currently only allows 1 image at a time otherwise program will seg. fault

 # To-do Fixes
 - Add better debugging/error messages (more detail)